Semantic Mobile Base Station Placement: Effect of Using Blockages for Optimization

-To quantify the effect of considering blockages (such as buildings) for calculation of SINR during optimization, we consider Scenario I in sub-section \ref{sec:placenoprior}.
-However, this time we perform the optimization, once with blockages and without considering any blockages.
-As in the previous cases, the ground surface elevation was used for simulating the scenario in both the cases.
-After obtaining the optimal base station locations, we plotted the SINR coverage probability for 3 and 5 base stations in Fig. \ref{fig:nsgaopt_no_semantic}.
+To quantify the effect of considering blockages such as buildings for calculation of SINR during optimization, we consider the same example (Scenario I) in sub-section \ref{sec:placenoprior}.
+However, this time we once perform the optimization, once with blockages (NSGAII (1)) and without considering any blockages (NSGAII (2)).
+The ground surface elevation was used for simulating the scenario in both the cases.
+After obtaining the optimal base station locations, we plotted the SINR coverage probability for 3 and 5 base stations as shown in Fig. \ref{fig:nsgaopt_no_semantic}.

 It can be seen that by considering blockages for finding optimal base station location, the SINR coverage probability improved as compared to not considering them during optimization.
 The corresponding base station locations (for the dashed red and black lines) have been shown in Fig. \ref{fig:nosemantic_bs}.
-It is important to note that building density is high for the scenario under consideration.
-As blockages were not considered, the optimal base station locations form a convex polygon unlike in Figs. \ref{fig:nsga2optc} (b) and (d).
+As blockages were not considered, the optimal base station locations form a convex polygon unlike in Fig. \ref{fig:nsga2optc} (b) and (d).

-\subsection{Comparison with Other Methods}
+\section{Comparison with Other Methods}

-We compare our NSGA-II based placement approach to the iterative k-means approach proposed by Toros \textit{et.al.} in \cite{torHos2010algorithm}.
-The SINR coverage probability for optimal placement of 3, 4 and 5 base stations from NSGA-II based optimization and iterative k-means has been shown in Fig. \ref{fig:kmeans_vs_nsga2}.
+We compare our NSGA-II based placement approach to the iterative k-means approach proposed by Toros \textit{et.al.} in \cite{torHos2010algorithm} as discussed in subsection \ref{sec:litusr}.
+The SINR coverage probability for optimal placement of 3,4 and 5 base stations from NSGA-II based optimization and iterative k-means has been shown in Fig. \ref{fig:kmeans_vs_nsga2}.
 We have considered the same Scenario I as in subsection \ref{sec:placenoprior} for this comparison.